santi100a/library-template/README.md

 - Self-made scripts for verification of package.json and creation of an ESM wrapper around TypeScript's CommonJS output to allow for usage within both CJS and ESM projects.

+## Your todos as a user of this template

+- [ ] Change all placeholders all over different files.
+- [ ] Fill this README template.

 <!-- START README TEMPLATE -->
 <!--